With Teamup Calendar, any event on your calendar can be viewed as a unique, stand-alone web page.

-You can share events that have images in them – it’s free to insert images or files that are stored elsewhere on the internet into a Teamup event.
+Visual: You can share events that have images in them: it’s free to insert images or files that are stored elsewhere to a Teamup event.
 For example, a picture of goods delivered, an event brochure, or a floor plan in a .pdf file for a technician to perform a plumbing job at a client site.

-You can share a meeting agenda by sending the event URL to all participants.
-They will always see the latest agenda whenever they open the event page, with all relevant documents linked on one page.
+Accurate: Event pages are automatically updated whenever you update the event on your calendar.
+For example, you can share a meeting agenda by sending the event page link to all participants.
+As you update the event agenda in your calendar, the event page will repopulate with the latest changes.
+Participants will always see the latest agenda when they open the event page, with all relevant documents linked on one page.

-The resulting web page that opens up in a new browser tab is read-only and has a unique URL as indicated below.
-The URL can then be shared with anyone.
-Note that your calendar logo will be displayed.
-As will any images in the details section.
+The resulting web page that opens up in a new browser tab is read-only and has a unique link, as indicated below.
+The event page link can then be shared with anyone.
+Note that your calendar logo will be displayed, as will any images in the details section.

 Notice the sharing options in top right of the event page?
 Viewers of the event page can add this event to their own personal calendar directly from this page.
 It can also be published to Facebook or Twitter.

-You can try out this feature with any event on your own calendar or any session on this conference agenda.
+You can try out this feature with any event on your own calendar or any session on this demo calendar of a conference agenda.